If your employer offers BrightPlan as a financial wellness benefit, please use the sign up instructions available from your employer.

 Here are some of the highlights:

 Fund Selection: Choosing investments can be overwhelming and complicated.
-We analyze and select best-in-class investments to fill your portfolio.
+We analyze and select investments to fill your portfolio.

 Investment Management: You manage your goal, we manage investment and account administration.
 Sit back and relax, let us do the work.